Chapter 12.05

 (f) Pay all fees applicable to pumper certification.

-(ii) Successfully pass an examination approved by the Health Officer; and
+(b) Pass a written examination approved by the Health Officer;

-(iii) Demonstrate any combination of education or field experience that is determined by the Health Officer to be equivalent to one (1) of the following:
+(c) Demonstrate any combination of training that is determined by the Health Officer to be equivalent to:

-(B) Two (2) years’ experience providing OSS operation, monitoring and maintenance services within the last five (5) years; and
+(iii) Two years’ experience providing OSS operation, monitoring and maintenance services within the preceding five years; or

-(iv) Provide written verification of the operations and maintenance specialist’s initial application requirements listed in this Subsection.
+(iv) Provide written verification of the operations and maintenance specialist’s application requirements listed in this Subsection.

-(i) Verification of one (1) CEU of Health Officer approved classroom or field training within the previous twelve (12) months; and
+(d) Document one CEU of Health Officer-approved classroom or field training instruction within the previous 12 months when applying to renew a certificate.

-(8) The Health Officer may deny, suspend or revoke a certificate for any one (1) or more of the following reasons:
+(7) The Health Officer may deny, suspend or revoke a certificate for an installer, pumper, or operations and maintenance specialist for any one or more of the following reasons:

 (a) Failure to possess the necessary qualifications or to meet the requirements for the issuance or holding of a certificate;

-(b) Misrepresentation or concealment of material fact in information submitted to the Health Officer;
+(b) Misrepresentation or concealment of material fact in applications and documentation submitted to the Health Officer;

-(c) Willful and repeated disregard or violation of any rule or regulation in this Chapter;
+(c) Willful and repeated disregard or violation of any applicable ordinance, law, or regulation;

-(d) Willfully aiding or abetting another person in violation of any rule or regulation in this Chapter;
+(d) Willfully aiding or abetting another person in violation of any applicable ordinance, law or regulation;

 (e) Conviction of any crime related to the practice of on-site sewage system pumping, installation, design or operations and maintenance;